2019 recipients of Triggerfish bursaries.

 Triggerfish is awarding 2 scholarships to exceptional historically disadvantaged South African students to study towards a 3-year diploma at the Animation School in Cape Town or Johannesburg.

-The closing date for applications is 3 November 2019.
-Successful candidates will be announced in early December for the 2020 academic year.
-The value of each scholarship is worth R135,000, comprising tuition fees and a monthly stipend.
+The closing date for applications is 25 October 2020.
+Successful candidates will be announced in early December for the 2021 academic year.
+The value of each scholarship is worth approximately R135,000, comprising tuition fees and a monthly stipend.

 Please note that this scholarship is only awarded for one year.
 Future scholarship funding for subsequent study years will be awarded based on student performance and availability of funding.